Interim Director, Climate Change & Health Initiative

 Director of Education, Research and Operations

-Kathryn comes to HGHI with more than 20 years of diverse experience in global health.
+Kathryn has more than 20 years of diverse experience in global health.
 For 16 years, she worked for Partners In Health, where she built a team responsible for procurement, logistics, inventory management, security, and other operational issues at all of PIH’s international sites.

 Ryan Kim graduated from Smith College with a B.A. in Art and Architecture and holds a diploma in Hospitality and Hotel Management from the Institute of Culinary Education.